justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

-> Our next helper method in our example determines whether a particular shipping option is restricted for the order's shipping address.
+> The next step determines whether a particular shipping option is restricted for the order's shipping address.
 A restricted option will not presented as an option to choose from.
 >
-> We use the [CommerceAddressRestrictionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceAddressRestrictionLocalServiceImpl.java) to determine if the option is restricted for the order's address.
-We must also use our `CommerceOrder` object, which represents all kinds of information about the order being shipped.
-To see more methods you can use with a `CommerceOrder`, see [CommerceOrder.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrder.java) and [CommerceOrderModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderModel.java).
+> Use the [CommerceAddressRestrictionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceAddressRestrictionLocalServiceImpl.java) to determine if the option is restricted for the order's address.
+Use the `CommerceOrder` to get the address information; the `CommerceOrder` object represents all kinds of information about the order being shipped.
+See [CommerceOrder.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrder.java) and [CommerceOrderModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderModel.java) to find more methods you can use with a `CommerceOrder`.

+#### Implement a Loop to Process the Options

 ```java
 private List<CommerceShippingOption> _getCommerceShippingOptions(